DataDog/dd-agent-builder/README.md

+**This repo is deprecated**

 dd-agent-builder cookbook
 =========================

-Used to build the agent on Windows.
+Used to build the Agent 5 on Windows.
 Heavily relies on the [Chef Omnibus cookbook](https://github.com/chef-cookbooks/omnibus).

 It has two recipes.
 The default recipes runs prepare then build.